-Revisiting That Time John Bonham Collapsed During a Led Zeppelin Concert
+When John Bonham Collapsed During a Led Zeppelin Show

-The band launched into "Black Dog," adding the introduction from "Out on the Tiles."
-As you can hear above, it's far from the band's greatest moment, with Bonham clearly struggling, especially during Page's solos.
+Led Zeppelin launched into "Black Dog," adding the introduction from "Out on the Tiles."
+As you can hear below, it's far from the band's greatest moment: Bonham was clearly struggling, especially during Page's solos.

-But Bonham was unable to continue and the gig was scrapped.
-The band officially claimed that Bonham was sick because he had eaten too many bananas earlier in the day.
-But fans on Led Zeppelin's forum who claim to have been in attendance suggest otherwise, saying that he was drunk and knocking over his cymbals.
+Fans on Led Zeppelin's forum who claim to have been in attendance suggest otherwise, saying he was drunk and knocking over his cymbals.
 There were also reports of the band partying in a disco earlier that day.

 The show was never rescheduled.
 Three months later, on Sept.
-25, 1980, Bonham died after choking on his on vomit following a day in which he, according to the coroner, drank the equivalent of 40 shots of vodka.
+25, 1980, Bonham died after choking on his own vomit following a day in which he drank the equivalent of 40 shots of vodka, according to the coroner.